Heading to Kauai on a budget? Keep scrolling to find out my top 10 things to do on Kauai for under $10!

 Even at only 552 total square miles and 75 miles to get around the island, there is more than enough to keep you busy for any amount of time.

-The hardest part of a visit to Kauai is deciding what to leave off of your list.
+The hardest part of a visit is deciding what to do in Kauai.
 There is literally no way to enjoy everything Kauai has without up and moving there!

 Something everyone considers is cost.
 How many of us hear “Hawaii” and think “expensive”?